Summary of our market study

 3.2 Mostly wild seaweed production

-Of the just over **,*** tonnes of seaweed produced annually in France, almost all comes from wild seaweed cultivation, with seaweed farming accounting for just *** tonnes.
+Of the just over **,*** tonnes of algae produced annually in France, almost all come from wild seaweed cultivation, with seaweed farming accounting for just *** tonnes by ****.
 Let's take a look at the specific characteristics of each[***].

 Breakdown of seaweed production by cultivation method in France (***) France, ****, in Source: wild cultivation: